Code-Institute-Submissions/RockPaperScissors-1/README.md

   * Computer choice where tested for random selection
   * Score incresment work acordenly to outcome of the game.
   * Outcome message displayed correctly depending on the winner.
+  * I tested that this website works with different browser Google Chrome, Firefox, Microsoft Edge and Safari.
+  * I tested that website works on Android operating system and IOS devices.
 # Known Bugs
 * There are no known bugs.
 # Fixed Bugs